 All set to dive into the sea!

-The temporary exhibition, “Forests Underwater by Takashi Amano” features tropical forests inside a magnificent 40-metre long world’s largest ‘nature aquarium’.
+The temporary exhibition, “Forests Underwater by Takashi Amano” features tropical forests inside a magnificent 40-meter long world’s largest ‘nature aquarium’.

 The large aquarium with over 400 species of marine life representing four different ecosystems is separated by invisible acrylic walls giving an impression of the ocean as a whole.